crate/jmx_exporter/DEVELOP.rst

 Maven Central Deployment
 ========================

-The artifacts can be uploaded to maven central using ``./gradlew uploadArchives closeAndReleaseRepository``.
+The artifacts can be uploaded to maven central using ``./gradlew publishToSonatype closeAndReleaseSonatypeStagingRepository`.
 This gradle task requires signing and sonatype credentials.